Senate Races 2008

 choose state senator John Barrasso (R) as his replacement from a list of three

-candidates presented to hm by the Wyoming Republican party, as prescribed by
+candidates presented to him by the Wyoming Republican party, as prescribed by

 Wyoming law.
-Barrasso has to stand for election in 2008 in order to fill out
+Barrasso has to stand in a special election this year in order to fill out

 the rest of Thomas' term, which runs until Jan.
 2013.